vikilabs/Farmland-Automation/README.md

-# Farmland-Automation
+# Irrigation Mote

-Farmland Monitoring Mote:

-This device(mote) is used to monitor farmland.
-This mote can monitor soil temperature, air humidity, soil conductivity, soil pH values of the farmland area and send the aggrigated data to the cloud using WiFi.
+This software is written for multi sensor device targeted for autonomous farming.
+The device is capable of monitoring soil temperature, air humidity, soil conductivity, soil pH values and pump the aggrigated data to the cloud using WiFi.

-For more details check vikilabs.in
+For more details check https://vikilabs.org